mediumwe11/LikeCoinGuides/setup.md

 # LikeCoin
 Instructions on how to set up LikeCoin node and create validator.
+This is my version of official guide (https://docs.like.co/validator/likecoin-chain-node/setup-a-node) with some extra steps which allow you to set up a node in a step-by-step mode.

 1. Update and upgrade packages:
 ```